How does the Trust work?

 Is the Horowhenua New Zealand Trust a registered charity?

 The Horowhenua New Zealand Trust is a not-for-profit organisation set up for charitable purposes.
-Given that the Trust’s subsidiaries will engage in commercial activities, we are not a registered with the Companies Office for tax purposes.

 How many trustees are there?